sigp/lighthouse/remote_signer/README.md

 This service is designed to be consumed by Ethereum 2.0 clients, looking for a more secure avenue to store their BLS12-381 secret keys, while running their validators in more permisive and/or scalable environments.

 One goal of this package is to be standard compliant.
 There is a [current draft for an Ethereum Improvement Proposal (EIP)](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-3030.md) in progress.
-Please refer to the [wishlist](#wishlist--roadmap) in this very document for a list of advanced features.
+Please refer to the [roadmap](#roadmap) for a list of advanced features.

 ## API